Dushyant-rahangdale/OpsSentinal/COMPREHENSIVE_ENHANCEMENT_PLAN.md

 ✅ Password hashing (bcryptjs)
 ✅ Session management
 ✅ Input validation in forms
+✅ Resource-level authorization (January 2025) - Added to incident actions ✅ Rate limiting on API endpoints (January 2025) - Implemented

 #### 5.2 Security Concerns
-⚠️ No rate limiting on API endpoints
+✅ Rate limiting on API endpoints - ✅ FIXED (January 2025)
 ⚠️ No CSRF protection mentioned
-⚠️ Notification provider configs stored as JSON (should be encrypted) ⚠️ No audit logging for sensitive operations
-⚠️ API keys shown once (good) but no rotation mechanism
+⚠️ Notification provider configs stored as JSON (should be encrypted) ⚠️ No audit logging for sensitive operations - ⚠️ Audit logging exists but could be enhanced ⚠️ API keys shown once (good) but no rotation mechanism

 #### 5.3 Reliability Concerns